 Upon enrollment into the Academic Skills Program a student learning plan is written for each student and shared with the student’s classroom teachers.
 This plan outlines the student’s learning style and accommodations and/or modifications that will be executed in the classroom setting.

 - 2:1 student/teacher ratio

 - Integrated into the academic day and meeting times during a regularly scheduled class

-- Daily assistance related to executive functioning and the completion of academic work.
+- Individualized assistance related to executive functioning and the completion of academic work.

 - Assigned Learning Professionals incorporate a wide variety of interventions, including study skills, ADHD coaching, reading comprehension, written expression instruction, and math remediation.